-- 5.1 No voting takes place at a student forum. - 5.2 The student forum may be filmed or recorded, with recordings put online to give anyone who misses the forum the opportunity to view the discussion/debate on each motion. - A student forum Chair is appointed by the returning officer at the beginning of the first student forum to moderate the debate, according to the following rules: - 5.3.1 The Chairperson will give all students the opportunity to speak to a question and ask questions of the mover of a question. - 5.3.2 The Chairperson will ensure everyone present at the student forum is aware that it is being filmed to be put on the OUSA website and/or social media. - 5.3.3 The mover of a question shall have the opportunity to speak that question first and have the last right of reply. - 5.3.4 The Chairperson will have full authority to: - 5.3.4.1 Impose time limits (of minimum 5 minutes) to speakers, - 5.3.4.2 To rule that a speaker is out of order (for example if they are being rude, abusive or otherwise contravening these rules). - 5.3.5 Any student present at the Student forum may request that the Chairperson invoke his or her powers under this section. - 5.4 Student forums may only be held on days when the Dunedin campus of the University is holding formal classes and at a time and place that is not inconvenient to students. - 5.5 The Association must endeavour to ensure students at all campuses can participate in student forums and referenda. - 5.6 The student forum shall allow for fair discussion and debate of questions that are put to referenda.
+- 5.1 No voting takes place at a student forum. - 5.2 The forum should be held primarily in person, with an option for an online forum for students enrolled at satellite campuses. - 5.3 If there is a limitation on in-person gatherings, the forum shall be held via online forum. - 5.4 The student forum will be filmed or recorded, with recordings put online to give anyone who misses the forum the opportunity to view the discussion/debate on each motion. - 5.5 A student forum Chair is appointed by the returning officer at the beginning of the first student forum to moderate the debate, according to the following rules: - 5.5.1 The Chairperson will give all students the opportunity to speak to a question and ask questions of the mover of a question. - 5.5.2 The Chairperson will ensure everyone present at the student forum is aware that it is being filmed to be put on the OUSA website and/or social media. - 5.5.3 The mover of a question shall have the opportunity to speak that question first and have the last right of reply. - 5.6 The Chairperson will have full authority to: - 5.6.1 Impose time limits (of maximum 5 minutes) to speakers, - 5.6.2 To rule that a speaker is out of order (for example if they are being rude, abusive or otherwise contravening these rules). - 5.7 Any student present at the Student forum may request that the Chairperson invoke his or her powers under this section. - 5.8 Student forums may only be held on days when the Dunedin campus of the University is holding formal classes and at a time and place that is not inconvenient to students. - 5.9 The Association must endeavour to ensure students at all campuses can participate in student forums and referenda. - 5.10 The student forum shall allow for fair discussion and debate of questions that are put to referenda.